To stand out from the crowd, organizations are required to look beyond compliance with regulatory frameworks only.

 “Do you understand, accept, and agree to the terms and conditions?”
 Think about the number of times your answer has been “yes,” without considering the consequences of not being informed about what you are agreeing on, what personal information of yours is being processed, for what period, and for what purposes?
 We all have been there.
 As Obar and Oeldorf-Hirsch said, this is “the biggest lie on the internet.”
 This, among many other examples, is proof of our collective negligence of privacy.

-As we delve into the world of technological advancements, we see a constant growing number of internet users (to this day, there are 4.54 billion active internet users in the world).
+As we delve into the world of technological advancements, we see a constant growing number of internet users (to this day, there are more than 5 billion active internet users in the world).
 The past few years have unfolded the greatest data breaches in the history of the internet, leading to a great debate among the public and information security experts.
 Hence, privacy concerns have arisen.
 But, are we entirely powerless toward this invasion of privacy?

 Several initiatives have been taken to address this concern.
 The year 1995 marks one of the most notable actions taken, with the initiative of Ann Cavoukian and the team of Information and Privacy Commissioner of Ontario (Canada), the Dutch Data Protection Authority, and the Netherlands Organization for Applied Scientific Research to introduce Privacy by Design, an approach to systems engineering.
 This approach was published in 2009 and got quickly recognized as fundamental to the protection of privacy by the assembly of International Data Protection and Privacy Commissioners in Jerusalem in 2010.
 The idea behind this approach was to take proactive measures and design systems in such a way so as to prevent privacy breaches rather than correct them; thus, privacy becoming the default mode of operation.
 The application of Privacy by Design involves embedding privacy measures into the design of various systems, mostly IT systems (e.g., when developing new IT systems, products, strategies, that involve the processing of personal data).